phongsaen/waveaction/README.md

 # waveaction.github.io
-Codes accompanying with the paper "On using wave variables for robot imitation learning"
+robosuite codes accompanying with the paper "On using wave variables for robot imitation learning"